Daniel Vladař: Playing career

+After four seasons with the Flames, Vladař left as a free agent and was signed to a two-year, $6.7 million contract with the Philadelphia Flyers on 1 July 2025.

 International play

 Vladař has won two medals representing Czech Republic.
 He won silver at the IIHF World U18 Championships in 2014 as the backup goalie and then won another silver medal at the 2014 Ivan Hlinka Memorial Tournament.
 In the latter he once again played as the backup, only playing 16:51 in his sole game.